 “But you’re Not Black!”

-That is often the response I get, when people, those that know I’m Puerto Rican, hear my poetry or hear me speak about how comfortable I am embracing my African culture.
+That is often the response I get when people that know I’m Puerto Rican hear my poetry or hear me speak about how comfortable I am embracing my African culture.

-It’s true, I’m not African American, and truth be told, if you took away my ethnicity- Hispanic/Latina- I’m actually a mix of black, white and native Taino, but I do carry African blood.
-My mother is mulatto, like me, she’s mixed with African (.24% Nigerian, in fact, according to her Ancestry test) and Taino, which are the native people of the Island and European and my father is white (Puerto Rican) with a long family history going all the way back to Portugal.
+It’s true, I’m not African American, and truth be told, if you took away my ethnicity- Hispanic/Latina- I’m a mix of black, white, and native Taino.
+I do carry African blood.
+My mother is mulatto, like me, she’s mixed with African (.24% Nigerian, in fact, according to her Ancestry test) and Taino, which is the name of the native people of the Island and European and my father is white (Puerto Rican) with a long family history going all the way back to Portugal.

 To be around her, you get a sense of how God would like us to be – especially in the church- just loving and accepting of others for who they are and not where they come from.
 Whenever you see her, she’s got a beaming smile on her face. and I don’t think you’ll ever hear ask the words “where are you from?”
 She just takes people as they come.
 If I say to her, “Hey did you know such and such is from…”, say, “Jamaica”, her response is usually, “Oh really?”, not that she doesn’t care, but it really doesn’t make a difference her in her approach toward that person.

 Her approach is very different from mine.
 I’ve experienced discrimination from many angles: from the time I was born when my grandmother on my father’s side initially rejected me because I was “black,” to girls wanting to fight me in school because they thought I was half white and lying about being Puerto Rican.
 Even when I came to the South, it was because I was from the North, a New Yorker, no less.
 Then, finally when I came to church… let’s just say it was apparent I didn’t fit in.